This post may contain affiliate links. Please read my disclosure and privacy policy.

 Rub the leaves with the dressing until they look softer and darker.

 Wash your hands, then add plenty of toppings to your dressed kale.
-Shredded carrots, apple, sliced almonds, red onion, dried cranberries or golden raisins, and goat cheese will provide a variety of textures and flavors.
-Feel free to use walnuts, sunflower seeds or pecans for crunch.
+Shredded carrots, red onion, dried cranberries, walnuts, and goat cheese are my favorite options for a variety of textures and flavors.

 Drizzle extra dressing on top, if needed, and toss the salad to make sure everything is evenly coated.
 Then this kale salad is ready to serve.